antvis/G6/docs/api/Custom.en.md

      */
     draw(cfg, group) {},
     /**
-     * Operations to be excuted after drawing.
+     * Operations to be executed after drawing.
 No operation by default
      * @param  {Object} cfg The configurations of this type of node
      * @param  {G.Group} group The container of this tyep of node */